Student Code of Conduct Policy

 Trespass

-Prohibition from campus or property of Minnesota State Community and Technical College.
-This includes all College buildings, grounds, parking lots, roads, and walkways.
+The respondent is prohibited from being on campus or property of the College, including all College buildings, grounds, parking lots, roads and walkways.
 Entry after a trespass sanction has been determined may result in criminal trespass pursuant to Minnesota Statutes Section 609.605 and/or interference with the use of public property pursuant to Minnesota Statutes Section 624.72.

 Loss of Status – Student Organization

-• Additional requirements for Student Organizations with a temporary loss of status may be imposed prior to re-gaining recognized status.
+- Additional requirements may be imposed on student organizations with a temporary loss of status prior to re-gaining recognized status.

 Housing Relocation

-Mandatory room assignment change for a specified date and a specified amount of time.
+The respondent is subject to a mandatory room assignment change for a specified date and amount of time.

 Suspension from On-Campus Housing